-Only the variation sequences specifically defined in the file Standardized-Variants.txt in the Unicode Character Database are sanctioned for standard use.
-In all other cases, the variation selector cannot change the visual appearance of the preceding base character from what it would have had in the absence of the variation selector.
+Only those three types of variation sequences are sanctioned for use by conformant implementations.
+In all other cases, use of a variation selector character does not change the visual appearance of the preceding base character from what it would have had in the absence of the variation selector.